ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_fwobj_vip.rst

   choice | low | Low encryption.
 Allow AES, ChaCha, 3DES, RC4, and DES.

   choice | custom | Custom encryption.
-Use config ssl-cipher-suites to select the cipher suites that are allow
+Use config ssl-cipher-suites to select the cipher suites that are allowed.